lijqhs/bonjour/content/posts/assimil/leçon-62-idioms.md

 - On pense souvent qu'ils coûtent les yeux de la tête mais c'est faux ! *It's often thought that they cost a fortune but that's wrong!*
 - Je veux acheter un nouvel iPhone mais ça coûte les yeux de la tête ! *I want to buy a new iPhone but it costs an arm and a leg!*
 - Voitures d'occasion au Canada ! Ça coûte les yeux de la tête! *Used cars in Canada!
 That would cost a fortune!*

+### à l'œil

+*for free*. if something is obtained **à l'œil**, it is free (tradespeople used to judge a person's eligibility for free credit by casting an eye over them)

+- Tu peux même en avoir certains à l'œil. *You can even get some of them free.*
+- Il est entré à l'œil. *He got in for free.*

 ## Quelle barbe